syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/Working-with-PDF-Viewer.md

 # Working with PdfViewerControl in Windows Forms PDF Viewer

-Essential [WinForms PDF Viewer](https://www.syncfusion.com/winforms-ui-controls/pdf-viewer) can display and print PDF files and export the pages as raster images and meta files.
+Essential&reg; [WinForms PDF Viewer](https://www.syncfusion.com/winforms-ui-controls/pdf-viewer) can display and print PDF files and export the pages as raster images and meta files.

 ## Viewing PDF Files